kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/JoiningGraphDatasets.md

 Hands On: Joining Graph Datasets
 ================================

+1. Create a new dataset
+2. Join two datasets with JoinVertices
+3. Join two datasets with outerJoinVertices
+4. Create a new return type for the joined vertices

 ## Run the Spark Shell

 Open a terminal in the Cloudera Quick Start virtual machine by clicking **Applications**, **System Tools** then **Terminal**.